epoirierIRD/Somlit_rbr_toolbox/README.md

 folder for each daily file.
 These data (raw_rsk_files) have been acquired during SOMLIT profiles at Ste-Anne du Porzic, Plouzané, Finistère during the summer 2024.

+## Raise an issue

+- When using the code any issue you will see or any idea that comes to your mind, please submit it via the github toolbox Issue/ Create new Issue.
+That will help developpers improving the code for your needs.

 ## Avenues for Improvement

+- Migrate the repository for github to https://versio.iuem.eu GitLab
-- Remove useless lines of code
+- Remove useless lines of code / excessive comments
-- Develop new function
+- Develop new functions
-- Develop a friendly user interface for non python users
+- Develop a friendly user interface for non python users, perhaps with a Windows .exe program
+- Rebuilt the code with an object object-oriented programming (OOP) strategy

 Contributions are welcomed to improve these points.